jamesthomasdavidson/Train-Crossing-pthread-exercise-/README.md

 xxx EXECUTION xxx

-download the files train.c, train.h, assign2.c and Makefile
+download the files train.c, train.h, assign2.c and Makefile.

-run make
+run make.

 command line (after running make) looks like the following:

-  ./assign2 NUMBER              <<will generate NUMBER of random trains
+  ./assign2 NUMBER              <<will generate NUMBER of random trains.

   ./assign2 NUMBER filename     <<will load NUMBER trains from file filename.
-Assumes filename is a syntactically valid file and contains at least NUMBER of trains
+Assumes filename is a syntactically valid file and contains at least NUMBER of trains.